-HTML5 introduces a number of new elements and attributes that helps in building a modern websites.
-Following are great features introduced in HTML5.
+HTML5 introduces a number of new elements and attributes that can help you in building modern websites.
+Here is a set of some of the most prominent features introduced in HTML5.

-WebSocket : A a next-generation bidirectional communication technology for web applications.
+WebSocket − A next-generation bidirectional communication technology for web applications.

-Drag and drop: Drag and drop the items from one location to another location on a the same webpage.
+Drag and drop − Drag and drop the items from one location to another location on the same webpage.

 HTML5 is designed, as much as possible, to be backward compatible with existing web browsers.
-New features build on existing features and allow you to provide fallback content for older browsers.
+Its new features have been built on existing features and allow you to provide fallback content for older browsers.

-If you are not familiar with any previous version of HTML, I would recommend to go through our HTML Tutorial before you explore further concepts of HTM5.
+If you are not familiar with any previous version of HTML, I would recommend that you go through our HTML Tutorial before exploring the features of HTML5.